thezettascale/KAEM/README.md

 - I find Julia easier to prototype with than JAX.
 - Julia codes natively to the GPU, (i.e. no separate CUDA/TPU code).
 Native GPU Python programming was only recently announced.

-I'm not a code supremacist - these are all subjective/personal preferences that work for me, but may be different for you.
-I've faced some elitism from different communities in the past, so thought I'd justify my choices here 😅
+I'm not a code supremacist - these are all subjective/personal preferences that work for me, but may be different for you in different applications.